FlowFuse/website/src/node-red/getting-started/node-red-messages.md

 ---
+eleventyNavigation:
+  key: Node-RED Messages
+  parent: Getting Started
+meta:
   title: Understanding Node-RED Message Objects
-subtitle: A practical guide to working with Node-RED messages, ensuring error-free flows and optimized data handling.
+  description: A practical guide to working with Node-RED messages, ensuring error-free flows and optimized data handling.
-description: Learn how to effectively manage Node-RED message objects, avoid common mistakes, and optimize your flows for better performance.
-This guide covers the structure of messages, best practices for handling data, and troubleshooting tips to ensure efficient and error-free workflows.
-date: 2024-09-05
-authors: ["sumit-shinde"]
-image:
-tags:
-   - post
-   - nodered
+  keywords: msg.payload node red, node red message structure, node-red messages, node red msg.payload, msg.payload, node red msg.payload array
 ---

+# {{ meta.title }}

 Node-RED relies on passing messages between nodes to build dynamic IoT, automation, and data-processing workflows.
 Each message carries data that nodes modify, process, or analyze, so understanding how these messages are structured and handled is crucial.
 Mismanaging messages can lead to subtle bugs, such as overwriting data, infinite loops, or crashes.
 To prevent errors and build reliable flows, it’s essential to know how to work with messages efficiently.